RELATED: See the social media accounts across campus

 The views and opinions expressed in reader comments are those of the author(s) and not necessarily those of UA, its leadership, its Board of Trustees or any of its employees.
-All information posted must comply with federal and state laws and the policies and rules of the UA Board of Trustees.
-All information must comply with applicable copyright law.
+All information posted by the UA-sanctioned social media account must comply with federal and state laws and the policies and rules of the Board of Trustees.
+All content must comply with applicable copyright law.

 UA reserves the right to remove any posts or comments that UA determines is in violation of any law, regulation, policy, rule, or is obscene, lewd, lascivious, excessively violent, harassing or otherwise objectionable.
-Such posts or comments should be captured (with a screen shot, ideally) and Institutional Marketing (ext.
-7048) should be notified.
+Such posts or comments should be captured (with a screenshot, ideally) and University Communications and Marketing (ext.
+6867) should be consulted.